JamesR-J/multi_agent_climate_pathways/README.md

-# Reinforcement Learn in climate models
+# Multi-Agent Reinforcement Learning in climate models
-We use Reinforcement Learning to probe different climate models.
+Using MARL to derive climate policy incorporating anthropogenic agents.

-All learning algorithms are made with pytorch (CUDA is recommended).
+All learning algorithms utilise PyTorch (CUDA is recommended).

-Publication in review.